 The primary reason an employer asks for your professional and personal references is to perform background checks on you.
 This is to verify the details you provided during the interview from other sources.
 Furthermore, your prospective employer may contact your references to gather other information about you.

-In all aspects, the waiting game always prolongs our agony.
+In all aspects, the waiting game always prolongs our agony, let alone not knowing how long to hear back after an interview.
 As it is with job hunting, being anxious while waiting to hear back after an interview is inevitable.
 Hence, we’ve compiled some tips you can do to ease your tension.

 Send a follow-up email.